-|A good laugh and a long sleep are two best cures for anything.
+|A good laugh and long sleep are two best cures for anything.
 Sleep is vital for our well-being because we are programmed to devote about one-third of our lives to sleep.
 When sleeping, our body and brain can be awhirl with activity.
 Sleep is a biological imperative critical to the maintenance of mental and physical health.
 It is a state of lessened consciousness and decreased physical activity during which the organism slows down and repairs itself.

 There are two types of sleep: Rapid Eye Movement (REM) sleep and Non-Rapid Eye Movement (non-REM) sleep.

 The brain is relatively quiet but other departments have a lot going on as the same time.
-In this state of sleep, the body secretes growth hormone from the pituitary gland at the base of the brain.
+In this state of sleep, the body secretes growth hormones from the pituitary gland at the base of the brain.
 This hormone drives growth during childhood and adolescence.
-But once we have reached our full height, the growth hormone still has plenty to do for us.
-Some of the functions of growth hormone include maintaining the size and strength of our muscles, stimulation of the release of fat from fat cells, maintaining bone strength, and supporting the immune system.
+But once we have reached our full height, growth hormone still has plenty to do for us.
+Some of the functions of growth hormone include maintaining the size and strength of our muscles, stimulation of the release of fat from fat cells, maintaining bone strength and supporting the immune system.

-Lack of sleep in general has immense effects on our performance and in the long run, has the potential to have an impact on mood.
+Lack of sleep, in general has immense effects on our performance and in the long run, has the potential to have an impact on mood.
 It alters neurological and hormonal responses to stress in a way that predisposes us to depression.
 It also has health implication where it can lead to increased levels of inflammation in the body (Inflammation is thought to be the underlying factor in chronic diseases including heart disease and type 2 diabetes).